Adwai-T/Notes/WebDevelopment/AngularCourseNotes.md

 # Angular

-> Note all these notes are base on Maximilian Schwarzmüller course on Udemy.

 ## Install

 Requires Node for packing and optimize the project.
 Also npm will be used download all the dependencies and angualar cli itself.